-The Riding Academy of NJ is proud to offer the following Motorcycle Safety Foundation Courses;
+The Riding Academy of NJ is proud to offer the following Motorcycle Safety Foundation (MSF) Courses;

-1) The Basic RiderCourse (BRC1) which is designed for beginning, entry level riders and others who want to get a motorcycle license/endorsement and for Read More (and see below).
+1) The Basic RiderCourse (BRC1).
+This 18-hour course is designed for beginning, entry level riders who want to learn how to ride a motorcycle and others who want to get a motorcycle license/endorsement, and for Read More (and see below).

-2) The Introductory Motorcycle Experience (IME) which is designed for those beginners who have never driven a clutch vehicle and want to get some practice before taking the BRC1.
+2) The Motorcycle Introduction Session (MIS).
+This 2-hour session is designed for those beginners who have never driven a clutch vehicle and want to get some practice before taking the BRC1.
 Read More.

-3) The Additional Practice Riding Course (ABRC) which is designed for those who want extra practice after taking the BRC1 and for Read More.
+3) The Additional Practice Riding Course (ABRC).
+This 4-hour course is designed for those who want extra practice after taking the BRC1 and for Read More.

-4) The Experienced RiderCourse (BRC2) which is designed for those who already have a motorcycle license/endorsement and want to further develop their riding skills on their own motorcycle and for Read More.
+4) The Experienced RiderCourse (ERC/BRC2).
+This 1-day course is designed for those who already have a motorcycle license/endorsement or a current NJ validated motorcycle permit and want to further develop their riding skills on their own motorcycle, and for Read More.

 Basic RiderCourse Information

-If you want to take the Basic RiderCourse (BRC1), all you need now is just a valid NJ Driver License.
+If you want to take the Basic RiderCourse (BRC1), all you need now is just a current and valid NJ Driver License.
 You no longer need a motorcycle permit to take the course.
-However, if you intend to ride a motorcycle on the street before taking the BRC1, you still need to get a valid motorcycle permit (take the NJ MVC motorcycle written test and eye test).
-If a police officer pulls you over, you need to show a valid motorcycle permit.
+However, if you intend to ride a motorcycle on the street before taking the BRC1, you still need to get a current and valid motorcycle permit (take the NJ MVC motorcycle written test and the NJ MVC eye test).
+If a police officer pulls you over, you need to show a current and valid motorcycle permit.
 (You are not allowed to ride a motorcycle outside the State of NJ on a NJ motorcycle permit).

-If you decide to drop out of the Basic RiderCourse (BRC1) during the first day of the practice riding exercises, $100 of the course fee will be refunded to you.
+If you decide to drop out of the Basic RiderCourse (BRC1) during the first day of the practice riding exercises because you decide that riding a motorcycle is not for you, $100 of the course fee will be refunded to you.
 We are the only NJ Motorcycle Provider that offers this unique refund policy.
 If riding a motorcycle is not for you, we don't want you to lose all your money.
 Other Providers will not refund any of your money.

 If you don't pass the BRC1 Skill Evaluation (which you need to do in order to get your motorcycle endorsement/license), you can retest 3 ways at The Riding Academy of NJ;